-We can help you gain regulatory approval for your knee devices
+We help our clients gain regulatory approval for total and partial knee replacement medical devices

 Our engineering team is active in ASTM and ISO arthroplasty standards committees to ensure the latest industry best-practices are applied to your test.
 If a non-standard test is needed, our engineering team will develop and incorporate modifications to suit your specific device and data needs.

 Having a strong foundation in clinical research provides you with the additional value of a clinically-relevant test procedure.
 We pride ourselves on the ability to meet a customer’s specific needs with a wholly unique, tailored solution.